Governance & Institutions Umbrella Program (G&I)

 The G&I contributes to the Global Program on Justice and Rule of Law (JROL), which is dedicated to enhancing the effectiveness of justice institutions.
 When these institutions function efficiently, they lead to increased accountability, foster greater trust in government, and enable citizens and businesses to invest with the assurance that their rights will be safeguarded.
 JROL plays a pivotal role in promoting judicial effectiveness by producing research outputs such as papers, policy briefs, and practical guides on justice reform, focusing on innovative topics.
 The program also engages in World Bank operations focused on judicial reform.
 These efforts concentrate on various areas, including legal framework reform, process reengineering, capacity building, legal empowerment initiatives, workflow efficiency, case management, and strengthening human resources.

-Among the activities, G&I has supported the following.
+Among the activities of the program, G&I has supported the following.

 2. Zambia: Assessment of Access to Justice and Alternative Dispute Resolution Systems